Supporting pupils with potential barriers to learning

 We ensure each child entitled to the premium receives their own provision map (ATL), tailored to their individual needs.

 We provide high quality academic, emotional and social support, tailored to the individual needs of each child.
 This support is planned by our highly experienced staff and influenced by many research based interventions, to raise attainment and maximise progress.

 We offer numerous enrichment activities for Pupil Premium pupils who are currently receiving Free School Meals.
 We believe these allow children the opportunities to participate fully in all the School has to offer.
 We offer all children who currently receive free school meals:

-- The opportunity to participate in one Multi-sport after-school session per week with Mr. Knowles throughout the school year
+- The opportunity to participate in one Multi-Sports after school session per week with Mr. Knowles throughout the school year

-- All School trips free to children receiving Free School Meals
+- All school trips free to those children receiving Free School Meals

-- 50% funding of the cost of lessons for one musical instrument within an academic year
+- 50% funding off the cost of lessons for one musical instrument within an academic year

-- 50% funding of the total price for Residential Trips in Years 3, 4 & 5
+- 50% funding off the total price for Residential Trips in Years 3, 4 & 5

-- 100% funding of the total price for the Year 6 Residential Trip to Ghyll Head
+- 100% funding off the total price for the Year 6 Residential Trip to Ghyll Head